Yalithe09/My-script/README.md

 Tab:CreateButton({
-    Name = "Set Speed to 18",
-    Callback = function()
+    Name = "Set Speed to 18 (helpful in obbies to pass other people faster)", Callback = function()
         if player.Character and player.Character:FindFirstChildOfClass("Humanoid") then
             player.Character.Humanoid.WalkSpeed = 18